IntelLabs/vdms/INSTALL.md

 Flag | Explanation
 ------------ | -------------
---no-server | Compiles client libraries (C++/Python) only. (will not compile neither server not tests) --timing    | Compiles server with chronos for internal timing.
+--no-server | Compiles client libraries (C++/Python) only. (will not compile neither server nor tests) --timing    | Compiles server with chronos for internal timing, experimental.
 -jX         | Compiles in parallel, using X cores INTEL_PATH=path  | Path to the root folder containing pmgd and vcl.
 Default is "./" which is pmgd and vcl inside vdms folder.
 Example: scons INTEL_PATH=/opt/intel/